-As a freeholder, she presently serves on the Union County Planning Board, Solid Waste Advisory Board, and the Advisory Board on the Status of Minorities.
-She has been an advisory board member of the Local Advisory Council on Alcoholism and Drugs (LACADA), Rutgers Cooperative Extension and is an advocate for the United Way of Greater Union County.
+Dedicated to improving community and economic development throughout Union County, she is the lead on the Union County League of Municipalities and the Union County Black Leadership Caucus, and is the New Jersey Association of Counties Delegate.
+She serves on the Union County Planning Board, Solid Waste Advisory Board, and Advisory Board on the Status of Minorities.
+She has been an advisory board member of the Local Advisory Council on Alcoholism and Drugs and the Rutgers Cooperative Extension, and is an advocate for the United Way of Greater Union County.

 She has served on the Freeholder Board’s Policy and Administration Code Committee and the Parks, Public Works and Facilities Committee, and as an alternate on the Fiscal Committee.
 One of her first acts as Freeholder was to spearhead a new countywide GIS mapping of public recreation spaces to support capital improvement projects.

 Garretson is currently a member of the Open Space Recreation and Historic Preservation Trust Board, the Public Safety/Homeland Security Committee, and the Public Works Committee.
 She is also the Freeholder Liaison to the New Jersey League of Municipalities, Advisory Board on the Status of Minorities, Emergency Management Council and Air Traffic & Noise Advisory Board.

 She initiated Union County’s inaugural Black History Month flag raising ceremony, and has been recognized as the first African-American woman elected Freeholder from Hillside.
 In addition to advocacy work recognized by the YWCA, and she also received the Women of Achievement award at the 2018 Emerge New Jersey Annual Gala.